 Experience the real wedding of Natalie & Aash by PA wedding photographers Knot Just Any Day.

-Ready to host New Jersey’s diverse Hindu community
+Serving New Jersey and Pennsylvania’s diverse Hindu community

-Next-door New Jersey is home to a vast Indian American community, and it also has the highest percentage of Hindus in the nation.
-Our premier Bucks County, PA venue is just an hour from Trenton, less than 90 minutes from Edison, and 1.5 hours from Newark.
+Next door, New Jersey is home to a vast Indian American community, and it also has the highest percentage of Hindus in the nation.
+Our premier Bucks County wedding venue is just an hour from Trenton, less than 90 minutes from Edison, and 1.5 hours from Newark.
 The Lake House Inn offers an unforgettable wedding experience, comfortably hosting 300+ guests.
 And our gracious inn offers a combination of 14 beautiful rooms and suites.

 To learn more about Hindu weddings at The Lake House Inn, schedule your tour today.